How was your 2020, overall? Mine was a nightmare, to be honest.

 Maybe you don’t know yet.

-Start noticing, keep track, and when you find something that works, do more of that.
-Over time, your criteria will get clearer - and your search results will too.
+Start noticing, keep track, and when you find something that works, do more of it.
+Over time, your criteria will get clearer—and your search results will, too.

 …Or not.
 Knowing your purpose isn’t enough.
 You have to do something about it.